YoussefEssDS/ML-classic-problems-with-Python/README.md

 Using the data from movielens 100k we will build a movie recommendation system, that, giving movies you rated, can provide you suggestions of movies you might like.
 You can find out more about the dataset used here: https://grouplens.org/datasets/movielens/100k/

+Part I: We use correlation between movies rating vectors.